cython/cython/src/reference/overview.rst

 Written in C, CPython has been conducive to wrapping many external libraries that interface through the C language.
 It has, however, remained non trivial to write the necessary glue code in
-C, especially for programmers who are more ﬂuent in a high-level language like Python than in a do-it-yourself language like C.
+C, especially for programmers who are more fluent in a high-level language like Python than in a do-it-yourself language like C.